 Follow the Directions

 Following the directions of the medication is imperative to ensure safety.
 Read all instructions carefully.
 Dispense only the recommended dosage at prescribed times and finish the entire prescription if instructed to do so.
 There may be foods, drinks, supplements or other drugs to avoid while taking the medicine.
 Certain medications may have to be taken with food or a whole glass of water.

-The average older adult takes five or more prescriptions each day.
+The average older adult takes multiple prescriptions each day.
 In addition, many elderly people take various over-the-counter medications, such as antacids, laxatives or pain-killers, which are often used without informing their physician.
 The drugs may conflict and interact poorly with each other – basically going to war against each other in the body, leading to serious side effects and even life-threatening conditions.